 Premarital agreements have a connotation of being coldly one-sided or pessimistic about marriage.
 Yet a prenuptial agreement can be beneficial to both spouses by setting clear expectations going into marriage and avoiding many disputes in the event of a future divorce.

 The Law Offices of Teresa Beyers counsels either party in drafting or reviewing premarital and postmarital agreements.
 Attention to detail is critical in these agreements, and our attorney will make sure that the document is as airtight as possible.

 A prenuptial agreement (premarital agreement) protects assets owned prior to marriage by defining those assets as separate property.
 Without a “prenup,” those assets would potentially be subject to equitable division under California’s community property law.
 If the parties agree, they can opt-out of the community property system altogether.
 A prenuptial agreement might simply say that the parties keep what they each brought to the marriage, or it might specify a financial settlement, a percentage of the estate, or other parameters.
 We can individualize the agreement to your goals and concerns.

 A postnuptial agreement (postmarital agreement) is a similar document signed by the parties at any point during the marriage.

 Prenuptial/postnuptial agreements are commonly used:

-Marital agreements can specify property division and alimony and can address certain matters involving children such as agreement to pay for travel, camps, private school or college.
+Marital agreements can specify property division and alimony and can address certain matters involving children such as agreements to pay for travel, camps, private school, or college.
 However, a prenup cannot declare custody of children or waive child support obligations.